 To assist Wayland Academy’s leaders in the intent and implementation of this process, we use the Education Endowment Foundation (EEF) as it has been working with thousands of schools across the country to establish what works best in raising pupils’ attainment.
 There is now a growing body of evidence on how schools can best help disadvantaged pupils make progress.

-Within this 2019/20 we have considered a multi-year strategy covering a 3-year period for pupil premium use, with light touch annual reviews that will continue to form the Academy’s pupil premium statement.
+Within 2019/20, we have considered a multi-year strategy covering a three year period for pupil premium use with light touch annual reviews that will continue to form the academy’s pupil premium statement.
 This will help Wayland Academy Norfolk’s leaders to:

-In the 2019/20 financial year we will receive £935 per pupil registered as eligible for free school meals (FSM) at any point in the last 6 years.
+In the 2019/20 financial year we will receive £935 per pupil registered as eligible for free school meals (FSM) at any point in the last six years.